joshmaxsilverman/joshmaxsilverman.github.io/_posts/2022-06-11-grasshopper-jumps.md

 This is a tie that binds — between **any** two points on the beam, there is a **perfect balance** of forward and backward grasshopper transitions.

-We can break this down a bit with the help of Reverend Bayes — the probability to observe a grasshopper jump from $a\rightarrow b$ is the probability of being at $a$ times the probability of transitioning to $b$ given a start at $a:$
+We can break this down with the help of Reverend Bayes — the probability to observe a grasshopper jump from $a\rightarrow b$ is the probability of being at $a$ times the probability of transitioning to $b$ given a start at $a:$

 $$
   P(a\rightarrow b) = P(a) P(a \rightarrow b\rvert a)